renebarto/baremetal/doc/tutorials/14-memory-management.md

 ### Update project configuration {#TUTORIAL_14_MEMORY_MANAGEMENT_SUPPORTING_CC_MEMORY_ALLOCATION__STEP_2_UPDATE_PROJECT_CONFIGURATION}

-As we added did not add any files, we don't need to update the CMake file.
+As we did not add any files, we don't need to update the CMake file.

 ### Configuring, building and debugging {#TUTORIAL_14_MEMORY_MANAGEMENT_SUPPORTING_CC_MEMORY_ALLOCATION__STEP_2_CONFIGURING_BUILDING_AND_DEBUGGING}